-Children’s Aid Foundation of Canada is our country’s leading charity dedicated to improving the lives of children and youth in (or at risk of entering) the child welfare system.
-As an ally:
+Children’s Aid Foundation of Canada is an ally to and an advocate for children and youth involved in or at risk of entering the child welfare system.
+We:

-- We remove barriers that limit the potential of children and youth who have experienced or are at risk of experiencing abuse, neglect and abandonment
+- Remove barriers that limit the potential of children and youth who have experienced or are at risk of experiencing abuse and neglect;

-- We provide a powerful voice for all those committed to the young people whom we serve
+- Provide a powerful voice for all those committed to the young people whom we serve; and

-- We provide access to the opportunities these young people need to become contributing members of society who enjoy healthy relationships of their own
+- Provide access to the opportunities these young people need to become contributing members of society who enjoy healthy relationships of their own.

-Since 1979, The Foundation has been strategically raising funds, providing grants and developing programs that are delivered in partnership with network (currently 72) child and youth serving partners at a local, regional and national level, with the objective of reaching the unique and diverse population of young people involved in child welfare.
-We have a formal relationship with our founding partner, the Children’s Aid Society of Toronto, who is our largest and longest standing partner agency.
+Since 1979, the Foundation has been strategically raising funds, providing grants, and developing programs that are delivered in partnership with 74 child- and youth-serving partners at a local, regional, and national level, with the objective of reaching the unique and diverse population of young people involved in child welfare.
+We have had strong roots in the Toronto community since the beginning, and our largest and longest standing partnership is the Children’s Aid Society of Toronto.

-Unlike child welfare agencies like the Children’s Aid Society, we are not a government agency.
-We do not provide child protection services nor are we involved in the policies, practices, or governance of child welfare agencies.
+Unlike child welfare agencies, like the Children’s Aid Society, we are not a government agency.
+We are not directly involved in child protection, or investigation or apprehension, nor are we involved in the policies, practices, or governance of child welfare agencies.
 Children’s Aid Societies provide child protection services in Ontario – every province has their own child protection system.
 We do not receive government funding.
 The programs and services we fund are made possible entirely through the generosity of our donors.

 The government provides most of the basic life necessities for children and youth in care to age 18.
 But all kids need more than the basics to thrive – and kids in care face many additional barriers.

-The children and youth we serve are those who are in and from the child welfare system, from infancy to approximately age 26.
+The children and youth we serve are those who are in and from the child welfare system, from infancy to their 30th birthday.
 These children may have been taken into permanent care as crown wards, or living with their families under the watch of child protection agencies.
-Through circumstances beyond their control and no fault of their own, these young people lack almost everything most kids take for granted – like a safe, stable home, someone to nurture their growth, and a sense of unconditional love.
+Through circumstances beyond their control and no fault of their own, these young people lack almost everything most kids take for granted, like a safe, stable home, someone to nurture their growth, and a sense of unconditional love.

-Last year, we granted over $10.5 million in programs and services supporting over 24,000 children and youth across the country.
+Last year, we granted over $10.4 million in programs and services supporting over 22,200 kids and 3,500 families nationwide.
 These programs include; support to help young people from early childhood to postsecondary achieve an education, programs that support families and communities to help keep kids at home, enrichment opportunities like camp, sports, and the arts, and support for young people transitioning from care to independent living.
-To learn more about the impact our programs have on the lives of young people, visit cafdn.org/annual-report.
-Over the past 2 years, our cost of fundraising has been 24 per cent, with expenses held close to flat.
-This figure is on par with what other reputable Canadian fundraising organizations have reported and well below the CRA’s acceptable ratio of 35 per cent.
-To learn more about our commitment to accountability and transparency, visit cafdn.org/accountability.
+To learn more about the impact our programs have on the lives of young people, visit www.cafdn.org/annual-report

 We are committed to helping all children and youth in the child welfare system in communities across the country.
-We recognize that Indigenous children and youth are over represented in many parts of the country’s welfare systems and as such, we aim to increase our ability to fund programming that addresses the specific needs of Indigenous youth.
-Programs we currently fund include: Back the Land Program, Element Fleet Management Youth Capital Program in partnership with Lu’ma Native Housing Society, Through an Aboriginal Lens (BC), NCFS Pow Wow to name a few.
+We recognize that Indigenous children and youth are over-represented in many parts of the country’s welfare systems and as such, we aim to increase our ability to fund programming that addresses the specific needs of Indigenous youth.
+Programs we currently fund include: Back to the Land Program, Element Fleet Management Youth Capital Program in partnership with Lu’ma Native Housing Society, the Foster Care Transition Program, and NCFS Pow Wow, to name a few.